Look at the science

 On the Internet, at conferences, and in health food stores, those who sell herbs sometimes try to use lab studies or animal studies as evidence that the herbs work.
 Some sellers will refer to studies that are not published in peer-reviewed journals.
 The studies may be written up in a “natural cures” book or posted on a Web site.
 Sometimes sellers will show letters on a doctor’s or hospital’s letterhead, often from another country where it’s impossible to check the facts.
 This leaves you with no way to know that the studies were done as they are presented.

 It also happens that researchers will isolate a chemical from an herb and test it in the lab to find out if it affects cells.
 Because the effects of the isolated chemical might be different (especially in large doses), this kind of treatment is tested from the ground up, like a new drug.
 This type of study is usually written up in scientific literature and can be found there.

 If sellers of an herb learn about scientific studies done with herbal extracts, some of them will talk about the study’s findings as if the success in the study were a reflection of the whole herb, not a concentrated extract of one of its parts.
 Purified extracts do not work the same way as the whole herb, and these 2 types of studies cannot stand in for one another.
-You can get more information in our document, Dietary Supplements: How to Know What Is Safe.
+You can get more information in our document Dietary Supplements: What Is Safe?